Homemade Granola recipe

 Adding oil is important, because that helps make the grains crispy, and helps maintain the crunch.
 A great option is using coconut oil, or you may use any other oil that you like.
 I have used olive oil in these.

 Maple syrup is a perfect sweetening option .Though along with maple syrup, i have added a tbsp of molasses, that add a little more sweetness, and act as a perfect binding agent for the grains, as i wanted my granola to have more clumps.
 Did you know molasses are a great alternative to sugar.
 Though high in carbohydrates, these have more nutritional value than sugar, and have loads of benefits.
-Read here to check out benefits of using molasses .
+Read here to check out benefits of using molasses in your recipes.

-Lastly adding a pinch of sea salt, or kosher salt, enhances the flavour and brings out the taste of all the ingredients that you add, so i would strongly suggest, do not skip adding salt.
-If you do not have sea salt, just add a pinch of regular table salt.
+Adding a pinch of sea salt, or kosher salt, enhances the flavour and brings out the taste of all the ingredients that you add, so i would strongly suggest, do not skip adding salt.

 I love big clumps in my granola.
 So i made sure the granola that i make at home, has big clumps.
 If you want clumps in your granola follow below-